Last update: March 17, 2019

 Today, of course, the situation is much the same; only with “more sophisticated” methods.

-In the Land of the Free, some homeowners pay five figure sums every year to live in modest homes in places like New York and Southern California.
+In the Land of the Free, some homeowners pay five-figure sums every year to live in modest homes in places like New York and Southern California.

 Heck, people in New York are paying tens of thousands of dollars each year just to live in their own homes.
 If insane real estate prices and cost of living wasn’t enough, the government comes in to take more of your cash simply from owning property.

 Going as far back as ancient Egypt, these mandatory tithes to the government are proof that you don’t really OWN your home or land.
 Rather, you are indebted to the government for the use of that land and, consequently, must pay.